-Following the Chancellor of the Exchequer’s statement on support for self-employed people, Sacha Lord, Night Time Economy Adviser for Greater Manchester, has responded:
+Following the Chancellor of the Exchequer’s statement on support for self-employed people (opens new page), Sacha Lord, Night Time Economy Adviser for Greater Manchester, has responded:

 “I'm pleased that the Government is working to help everyone suffering in these difficult times.

 “The financial measures provided for small businesses and employees were very welcome last week, as is the Income Support Scheme package announced this afternoon for the UK's five million self-employed workers.
 Opening the disruption loan facility and deferring the Self Assessment income tax payments will also undoubtedly help those who are struggling.

 “But we must remember that the UK's contractors, freelancers and gig economy workers are the backbone of our labour market, and support many of our biggest sectors.
 I worry that many sectors will be unable to recover if these individual suppliers go under.